One-shot Detail Retouching with Patch Space Neural Transformation Blending: Results

-We tested our technique on a diverse range of before-after pairs, including face images from the \textbf{FFHQ} dataset \cite{DBLP:journals/corr/abs-1812-04948} but not limited.
+We tested our technique on a diverse range of before-after pairs, including face images from the \textbf{FFHQ} dataset \cite{DBLP:journals/corr/abs-1812-04948}.
 We focus on human portraits and face retouching in our experiments as they are arguably the most common and prioritized types of photos for retouching.
-We illustrate that our technique provides visually pleasing results for various retouching edits and accurately captures image processing filters.
+We also illustrate that our technique provides visually pleasing results in different types of images, such as materials or rooms, and accurately captures image processing filters.

 Human faces pose a particular challenge for our technique.
-However, our model can still capture highly nonlinear retouching edits and generalizes well to different types of faces, view directions, and lighting conditions, as illustrated in Figures~\ref{fig:teaser}, ~\ref{fig:newdataset_ex}, and~\ref{fig:AdditionalRes}, as well as Figures~\ref{fig:simpleAccuracy} and \ref{fig:retouchingstyles}.
+However, our model can still capture highly nonlinear retouching edits and generalizes well to different types of faces, view directions, and lighting conditions, as illustrated in Figures~\ref{fig:teaser}, ~\ref{fig:simpleAccuracy}, ~\ref{fig:newdataset_ex}, and ~\ref{fig:retouchingstyles}.

-The example pairs in Figures~\ref{fig:teaser}, ~\ref{fig:retouchingstyles}, ~\ref{fig:AdditionalRes} and ~\ref{fig:newdataset_ex} were generated by brushing onto the skin with artist created brushes, eye sharpening (last pair in Figure~\ref{fig:AdditionalRes}), and further brightness/contrast adjustments.
+The example pairs in Figures~\ref{fig:teaser}, ~\ref{fig:newdataset_ex} and ~\ref{fig:retouchingstyles} were generated by brushing onto the skin with artist created brushes, eye sharpening (sharpening example in Figure~\ref{fig:teaser}), and further brightness/contrast adjustments.
 These brushes first decompose the skin into a detail and base layer, typically with frequency decomposition, alter the detail layer and blend it with the base layer.
 They differ in how (1) they decompose the skin into the layers, i.e., what frequencies are in each layer, and (2) they edit and blend each layer with different opacity values.
 This variation creates retouching nuances, as shown in Figure~\ref{fig:retouchingstyles}.
 Our method can still accurately capture such slight differences in styles.